 With high ratio mortgages, mortgage default insurance will need to be paid throughout the life of the loan.
 These mortgages allow a minimum down payment of 5%.

 Fixed-rate mortgages – Lenders make their money from mortgages through the interest rates they charge, and with a fixed-rate mortgage, the rate will remain constant throughout the loan term.
-Buyers who prefer predictable monthly payments may opt for fixed-rate mortgages because payments will always stay the same.
+Buyers in Edmonton who prefer predictable monthly payments may opt for fixed-rate mortgages because payments will always stay the same.
 Further, this type of mortgage might also be preferable if it’s anticipated that rates will be increasing in the near future.

 Adjustable-rate mortgages – The interest rate for adjustable-rate mortgages in Edmonton will change during different intervals.
 The introductory period of these types of mortgages typically features an interest rate that is lower than fixed-rate mortgages.
 But when this period ends, the rate will change and can either increase or decrease.